 Reimagining care and voice through play

 As the world around us experiences turbulent changes—digital, political, social, and cultural—the role of the doctor and of health care is shifting too.
-We urgently need to find and support a new approach to medicine and care which works for and is shaped by those most in need.

 Case Studies

-1. Abortion care
+1. Abortion Care

 exploring abortion care and spaces of resistance from the perspective of ethics and justice.

-2. LGBTQ+ health activism
+2. LGBTQ+ Health Activism

 explores the power of political calls for intersectional community-driven queer care.